 Nowadays every business is on the web, and you should be right up there as well.
 Even if you’re not planning on building your business website immediately, you should grab the domain.

-GoDaddy or Bluehost are great platforms to check and see if your domain is available.
+- GoDaddy or Bluehost are great platforms to check and see if your domain is available.

 If you decide to get in contact via phone or email, we recommend double-checking the LLC name to ensure that it’s really approved.
 As mentioned most rejections are based on the LLC name so it’s a good idea to play it safe and double-check.

-2. Choose a Registered Agent in Texas
+What is a Registered Agent

 A Registered Agent is a person or company that agrees to receive legal notice (“Service of Process”) and maintain good compliance with the state.
 For example, if your LLC is involved in a court case, your Registered Agent will be summoned.
 This is a law in all states.